tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/操作指南/集成中心_intl_en.md

 ## Directions
 ### Quick installation
 Some services support quick agent installation.
-For more information, see [Integration Center](https://intl.cloud.tencent.com/document/product/1116/43163).
+For more information, see [Integration Center > List of Supported Services](https://intl.cloud.tencent.com/document/product/1116/43163).
 1. Log in to the [TMP console](https://console.cloud.tencent.com/monitor/prometheus).
 2. In the instance list, select the corresponding TMP instance.
 3. Enter the instance details page and click **Integration Center**.